felipewhitaker/decision_and_risk_analysis/README.md

 ## Troubleshooting

-- If [`scipy`](https://scipy.org/)'s installation fails by not finding BLAS or Lapack libraries, follow [these steps](https://stackoverflow.com/questions/69954587/no-blas-lapack-libraries-found-when-installing-scipy-on-macos), and make sure the python version that is being used has an available wheel for `scipy`.
+- If [`scipy`](https://scipy.org/)'s (and plotly, plotly-express, folium) installation fails by not finding BLAS or Lapack libraries, follow [these steps](https://stackoverflow.com/questions/69954587/no-blas-lapack-libraries-found-when-installing-scipy-on-macos), and make sure the python version that is being used has an available wheel for `scipy`.

 [charles]: https://github.com/charlespaulinoo
 [DISSERTAO_CHARLES_PAULINO_DE_OLIVEIRA]: https://sig-arquivos.cefetmg.br/arquivos/2020157098a09e2498076fd7bdf5ac24e/DISSERTAO_CHARLES_PAULINO_DE_OLIVEIRA.pdf